 – By car.
 Road conditions are very bad.
 You will need an experienced driver and a 4×4.
 If a car breaks down, there is a chance you will have to wait for days.
 Not recommended.

-Important tips for your bus ride to Lodwar:
+Tips for taking the bus to Lodwar:

 As all those who even consider to travel to the north probably know, the journey by bus to Lodwar can be dangerous and comes with a lot of risks.
 Chances on delays, major breakdowns and armed robbery are considerably high is this deserted region.
 Please keep this in mind!